 - You show risk data down to the census tract level.
 Are the results accurate enough to draw conclusions at this scale?

-- Based on this NATA, can EPA determine which areas or populations are at greatest risk from air toxics?
+- Based on NATA, can EPA show which people or places are at greatest risk from air toxics?

-- I am able to locate a specific facility location from the map and get a risk at that location.
-How accurate is that risk value?
+- I can search on an address in the NATA Map and get a risk value at that point.
+How accurate is that value?

 - What does NATA show regarding impacts of wildfires, prescribed fires and agricultural burning?

-- What are the uncertainties in risks from emissions from fires?
+- What are the uncertainties in risks from fire emissions?

 - What is being done to reduce air pollution from fires?